jbalcellssUOC/GCD-PCD_Pac4/README.md

 - Potential errors and anti-patterns.
 - Suggestions for code improvements and refactoring.

-The output includes a detailed report with a score and recommendations for enhancing code quality, making it a useful tool for maintaining clean and maintainable code.
+> **Note**: The output includes a detailed report with a score and recommendations for enhancing code quality, making it a useful tool for maintaining clean and maintainable code.

 ![alt text](images/Readme_image-15.png)